Skip to main content

 5. Compose multiple cipher maps while tracking error propagation

+Category theory gives you composition for free.
 Without it, every new oblivious algorithm is a one-off construction with custom security proofs.
 With cipher functors:

-• Functoriality: cA(f ∘ g) = cA(f) ∘ cA(g) — composition of secure operations is secure
+• Functoriality: cA(f . g) = cA(f) . cA(g), composition of secure operations is secure

-• Natural transformations: Generic ways to convert between different oblivious representations
+• Natural transformations: generic ways to convert between different oblivious representations

-• Limits/colimits: Systematic construction of compound oblivious types
+• Limits/colimits: systematic construction of compound oblivious types

-• Monoidal structure: Parallel composition of oblivious computations
+• Monoidal structure: parallel composition of oblivious computations

-The cipher-trapdoor-sets paper shows a concrete instantiation:
+The boolean-algebra-trapdoor-sets paper shows a concrete instantiation.

-Hash-Based Oblivious Sets (HBOS) = cipher functor applied to (𝒫(U), ∪, ∅)
+Hash-Based Oblivious Sets (HBOS) = cipher functor applied to (P(U), union, empty).

 The construction: